stevengharris/NodeSwiftLogging/README.md

 ```
 import Logging
-Logger(label: "NSLogger").info("This is a message from Swift.")
+Logger(label: "NodeSwiftLogger").info("This is a message from Swift.")
 ```

-When (from your node app) you register the callback to be used by `NodeConsole`, it will optionally bootstrap SwiftLog's `LoggingSystem` to use the `NodeConsoleLogger` backend, Your existing calls to `Logger` (or the calls to it from libraries you use) will all show up in the node.js console, with no modifications to your Swift code.
+To have `Logger` messages show up in the node console, you need to bootstrap NodeSwiftLogging's SwiftLog backend from node.js.
+Once you do that, your existing calls to `Logger` (or the calls to it from libraries you use) will all show up in the node.js console, with no modifications to your Swift code.

 ## Installation and Set Up